 Compared to the livelihood of international students, Australia is said to have a better environment and affordable lifestyle.
 Some highlights from the Nepalese student community,

-- Being the fastest growing economies, Australia has so much to offer Nepalese students.
+- Being the fastest growing economy, Australia has so much to offer Nepalese students.

 - Sunny climate with widest cultural diversity, overseas students are always surrounded by people far from home.
 It presents an opportunity to learn and grow alongside people with varied interests and backgrounds.

-Picture perfect Australia comes with its bundle of challenges for the Nepalese Students.
+Picture perfect Australia comes with its bundle of challenges for Nepalese Students.

 - One of the major concerns is that student fees should be paid upfront to get a visa which may not be possible for all students hailing from poor countries.